Cambodia: Science and technology

 A National Committee for Science and Technology representing 11 ministries has been in place since 1999.
-Although seven ministries are responsible for the country's 33 public universities, the majority of these institutions come under the umbrella of the Ministry of Education, Youth and Sports.
+While seven ministries are responsible for the country's 33 public universities, the majority of these institutions come under the umbrella of the Ministry of Education, Youth and Sports.

 In 2010, the Ministry of Education, Youth and Sports approved a Policy on Research Development in the Education Sector.
 This move represented the first step towards a national approach to research and development across the university sector and the application of research for the purposes of national development.

 This policy was followed by the country's first National Science and Technology Master Plan 2014–2020.
 It was officially launched by the Ministry of Planning in December 2014, as the culmination of a two-year process supported by the Korea International Cooperation Agency.
 The plan makes provision for establishing a science and technology foundation to promote industrial innovation, with a particular focus on agriculture, primary industry and ICTs.
-Cambodia was ranked 109th in the Global Innovation Index in 2021, down from 98th in 2019.
+Cambodia was ranked 100th in the Global Innovation Index in 2025.

 Energy

-Cambodia has high potential for developing renewable energy resources.
-Even though the country has not attracted much international investment in renewable energy by 2020, the country serves as a model to learn from for other ASEAN countries in terms of conducting solar power auctions.
+Cambodia has potential for developing renewable energy resources.
+It serves as a model to learn from for other ASEAN countries in terms of conducting solar power auctions.
 To attract more investment in renewable energy, the government could improve renewable energy governance, adopt clear targets, develop an effective regulatory framework, improve project bankability and facilitate market entry for international investors.
-Cambodia is highly vulnerable to the negative effects of climate change and it is advised that the country focuses more on developing renewable energy as part of climate change mitigation measures.
+Cambodia is "highly vulnerable" to the negative effects of climate change and it is advised that the country focuses more on developing renewable energy as part of climate change mitigation measures.